 - Look for virtual internships that offer the chance to learn new skills while contributing to real projects

-- Volunteer for organizations or causes that allow you to work remotely, which can add valuable experience to your resume
+- Volunteer for organizations or causes that allow remote work, which can add valuable experience to a resume

 Upwork is a global freelancing platform that connects entry-level workers with short-term tasks, project work, and long-term contracts.
 The platform offers a diverse range of job categories from writing and graphic design to web development and customer service.